fbloemhof/HeishaMonRules/README.md

 ### calcHeatCurve

-This function calculates the current target temperature based on the configured Heat Curve.
+This function calculates the current target temperature based on the configured Heat Curve When using `syncOpenTherm` the `#maxTa` value will be synced to the thermostat as `?maxTSet`.

 <details>